mikiyam/nopasanada/_posts/2020-05-21-the-picture-book-with-many-stories.md

 ---

-Within NGOs, it may be difficult to choose a picture book if it wants to convey a specific agenda.
+Within NGOs, it may be difficult to choose a picture book if they want to convey specific agendas.
 As a social enterprise, Rolling Books doesn't face this limitation.

 <!--more-->